RFI

 17 June 2025

 As temperature rises and sunny days become more frequent, many people take advantage of the longer daylight hours to spend more time outdoors.
 Whether it’s a walk in the park, a weekend at the beach, or simply running errands in the sun, it’s important to recognise that certain medications can significantly increase the skin’s sensitivity to ultraviolet (UV) radiation.
-This often-overlooked side effect, known as drug-induced […]
+This often-overlooked side effect, known as drug-induced photosensitivity […]

 Read more